Tutorial: Create Your First Design¶

 -

-- Click the JITX icon in VSCode to open the JITX sidebar.
+Create New Project - Click the JITX icon in VSCode to open the JITX sidebar.

 - Click Create New Project to open the “New Project” page.